Spilled pill bottle on a 100 dollar bill.

 Health Costs Grow Slower than Wages

-Reform the Inflation Reduction Act (IRA):
+Repeal the Inflation Reduction Act (IRA):

 Lawmakers need to stabilize the market, lower premiums, increase plan choices, and improve patient access to medicines.